Skip to Content

 What We Don't Fund

-• Workforce development efforts that emphasize resume writing, interview skills training, placement into low-wage jobs, or job training with minimal job placement or support services.
+• Workforce development efforts that focus on populations other than formerly incarcerated adults, or that emphasize resume writing, interview skills training, placement into low-wage jobs, or job training with minimal job placement or support services.

-• An individual organization’s efforts to develop, build, or expand its in-house workforce or its own small business.
+• An individual organization’s efforts to develop, build, or expand its in-house workforce or its own small business, including social enterprises.

 Grantee Organizations We've Funded